gordielachance/bbpress-pencil-unread/readme.txt

 == Changelog ==

 = 1.2.2 =
+* Do not show 'Mark as read' link if no activity since last marked.
 * fixed localization + french translation
 * stylesheet : RTL support
 * code cleanup